 Think you are having a heart attack?
 Call 9-1-1 immediately!

 Although some heart attacks are sudden and intense, most start slowly, with mild pain or discomfort.
-Pay attention to your body — and call 9-1-1 if you feel:
+Signs of a heart attack can appear hours or weeks before the actual heart attack or they may not begin until the heart attack begins.
+Pay attention to your body's signals and take any warnings of a heart attack seriously.

 - Chest discomfort.
 Most heart attacks involve discomfort in the center of the chest that lasts more than a few minutes, or that goes away and comes back.
 It can feel like uncomfortable pressure, squeezing, fullness or pain.

 - Discomfort in other areas of the upper body.
 Symptoms can include pain or discomfort in one or both arms, the back, neck, jaw or stomach.